-Shareholder Derivative Action Procedure
+Procedure of a Shareholder Derivative Action

-- First, the plaintiffs must present their claims to the board and give them time to fix them.
-(This requirement can be waived if the shareholders could show that this demand would have been futile.) - If there are disinterested directors (directors who were not involved in the transaction about which the shareholder is complaining), they may form a committee to study the claims. - The disinterested directors can adopt the suit on behalf of the corporation and continue the action against the other directors. - If they do not, the shareholders press forward as any normal civil action. - If the shareholders win the suit, remedial action is taken against the offending directors, and the shareholders who brought the suit will be compensated for his or her expenses in bringing the action.
+- First, the plaintiffs must present their claims to the board and give them time to fix it.
+(This requirement can be waived if the shareholders could show that this demand would have been futile.) - If there are disinterested directors, they may form a committee to study the claims. - The disinterested directors can adopt the suit on behalf of the corporation and continue the action against the other directors - If they do not, the shareholders press forward as any normal civil action - If the shareholder wins the suit, remedial action is taken against the offending directors and the shareholders who brought the suit will be compensated for his or her expenses in bringing the action